2011 International V8 Supercars Championship

 The 2011 International V8 Supercar Championship (often simplified to the 2011 V8 Supercars Championship) was an FIA sanctioned international motor racing series for V8 Supercars.
 It was the thirteenth V8 Supercar Championship Series and the fifteenth series in which V8 Supercars contested the premier Australian touring car title.
 It was the first since the series was elevated to the 'International category' status by the FIA.
 The championship began on 10 February in the Middle East at Abu Dhabi's Yas Marina Circuit and finished on 4 December at the Homebush Street Circuit.
 It was contested over 28 races at 14 events.
 These events were held in all states of Australia and in the Northern Territory as well as in the United Arab Emirates, and New Zealand.
 The 52nd Australian Touring Car Championship title was awarded to Jamie Whincup by the Confederation of Australian Motor Sport.

 Triple Eight Race Engineering Holden driver Jamie Whincup won the championship by 35 points over his teammate Craig Lowndes.
 The best placed Ford driver was Ford Performance Racing's Mark Winterbottom, 458 points behind Whincup.
 Stone Brothers Racing driver Shane van Gisbergen finished in fourth, 38 points behind Winterbottom, with the Holden Racing Team's Garth Tander a further 98 points back in fifth.

 Whincup won ten races during the course of the season, one shared with French driver Sébastien Bourdais at the Gold Coast.
 He finished on the podium in nine of the first eleven races, setting up a strong points lead.
 His teammate Lowndes chipped away at the lead, winning four races in a row in the middle of the season, one with Mark Skaife at Phillip Island, and briefly led the championship after the Bathurst 1000.
 Lowndes won his fifth race at the title decider in Sydney but this was not enough to take the crown away from Whincup.
 The other thirteen race wins were shared between eight other drivers.
 Reigning champion James Courtney won the second race of the year in Abu Dhabi while his teammate Tander won three races, including one race at the Clipsal 500 and the Bathurst 1000 with Nick Percat.
 Rick Kelly also won three races, taking his first race win since 2008 and the first for Kelly Racing at the Hamilton 400.
 Van Gisbergen won the first race of his career at the Hamilton 400 before scoring his second at Hidden Valley.
 Brad Jones Racing were another team to win their first championship race, with Jason Bright taking his first win since 2006 at Barbagallo and backing it up with another win at Winton.
 Winterbottom took his first win in just under a year at the Gold Coast, winning the Sunday race with British driver Richard Lyons, before winning the final race of the season in Sydney.

 Teams and drivers

-The following teams and drivers have been confirmed for the 2011 series.
+The following teams and drivers competed in the 2011 championship.